Estimated reading time: 5 minutes

-One of the common questions we’re asked is “can a stairlift be fitted to any stairs?”
+One of the most common questions we’re asked is ‘Can stairlifts be fitted to any stairs?’.
+Such as narrow and curved stairs.
 The answer is usually YES!
-But the best way to find out for certain is by having a stairlift expert like ourselves to come out and measure up.
+The best way to find out for certain is by having a stairlift expert, like ourselves, come out and measure your staircase.

 Can stairlifts go around corners on curved stairs?

 Yes absolutely!
-You can get lifts for all kinds of stairs like straight stairs, curved stairs with bends and indeed multiple bends, narrow stairs, multi-flight town houses and even spiral stairs (you can see working examples in our showroom).
+You can get lifts for all kinds of stairs, including straight, curved with bends (even multiple bends), narrow, multi-flight town houses and even spiral stairs.
+You can see working examples in our showroom.

 Does a stairlift have to fix to a load bearing wall?

 No, they are not fitted to the wall at all!
 All stairlifts fix to the steps, so there’s no need to worry about load bearing walls or damage to decoration.

 Can a stairlift fit in a listed building?

 It is possible to fit a stairlift to a listed building.
 However, it depends on the classification of the listing.
 We can offer specific advice by discussing individual cases, give us a call to discuss further.

 Are there stairlifts for narrow stairs?

 A Stairlift can usually be fitted to a staircase 600mm wide, dependent on client dimensions (your seated position so your knees clear the banisters when you’re sat on the lift).
 Stairlifts for narrow stairs do exist, the 1100 is great for straight stairs, or the flow 2 is a great stairlift for narrow stairs with corners or curves.